thirdweb-dev/ai/python/examples/adapter_mcp/README.md

-# thirdweb-ai with Model Control Protocol (MCP)
+# thirdweb-ai with Model Context Protocol (MCP)

-This example demonstrates how to integrate thirdweb-ai's blockchain tooling with the [Model Control Protocol (MCP)](https://github.com/modelcontextprotocol/python-sdk), a standard for model-agnostic tools and function calling.
+This example demonstrates how to integrate thirdweb-ai's blockchain tooling with the [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol/python-sdk), a standard for model-agnostic tools and function calling.

 ## Overview